2024 United States House of Representatives elections in Indiana: Predictions

+Results

 District 5

-The 5th district encompasses the north side of Indianapolis as well as its eastern and northern suburbs, including Marion, Carmel, Anderson, Noblesville, Fishers, and parts of Kokomo.
-The incumbent is Republican Victoria Spartz, who was re-elected with 61.0% of the vote in 2022.
-Spartz is not running for re-election.
+The 5th district encompasses suburbs north of Indianapolis including Carmel, Fishers, and Noblesville, as well as the cities of Muncie, Marion, and parts of Kokomo.
+The incumbent is Republican Victoria Spartz, who was re-elected with 61.1% of the vote in 2022.
+Spartz announced in February 2023 that she would retire from Congress.
+However, in December, she expressed interest in running for re-election and said she had not made up her mind yet.
+In February 2024, Spartz filed to run for re-election, citing "the current failed leadership in Washington, D.C."